genexplain/geneXplainR/paper/paper.md

 system for a broad range of bioinformatic and systems biology applications.
 The platform is well-known for its upstream analysis [@upstreamAnalysis], that has been developed to identify causal signalling molecules on the basis of experimental data like expression measurements.
-Methods integrated into the system integrates include
+Methods integrated into the system include

 - molecular network analysis such as pathway enrichment, identification of network clusters, common signaling regulators or effectors,